jarteaga00/jose-arteaga-module3-challenge/README.md

         After pressing either "ok" for yes or "cancel" for no on each of these prompts, a password will be generated for you based on your input, and appear in the center box.

-For reference, see screenshot at (./assets/images/screenshot1.png)
+For reference of main page, see screenshot at (./assets/images/password-generator-homepage.jpg)

 ## Credits